eeeps/visual-acuity-on-the-web/README.md

 Yet another "pixel"!?

 Before we get into what a “reference pixel” is, let us pause, and note words "recommended" and "approximates" here.
-Nothing is certain and browsers can define `px` however they want 😜.
-But, given that they've been asked very nicely by the CSS Working Group to center their implementations around a "reference pixel," what the heck is a reference pixel?
+Browsers can define `px` however they want 😜.
+But, given that they've been asked nicely by the CSS Working Group to center their implementations around a "reference pixel," what the heck is a reference pixel?

 > The reference pixel is the visual angle of one pixel on a device with a pixel density of 96dpi and a distance from the reader of an arm’s length.
 For a nominal arm’s length of 28 inches, the visual angle is therefore about 0.0213 degrees.
 > —[CSS Units Level 4](https://www.w3.org/TR/css-values-4/#reference-pixel)

-**Reference pixels are visual angles!**This is one of my favorite things about CSS.
-This definition – although perpetually confusing to folks used to designing for fixed canvases, or dealing in actual hardware pixels – embraces the fact that the web is going to be viewed on all kinds of devices and at all kinds of viewing distances.
+**Reference pixels are visual angles!** This is one of my favorite things about CSS.
+This definition – although perpetually confusing to folks used to designing for fixed canvases, or dealing in actual hardware pixels – embraces the fact that the web is going to be viewed on all kinds of devices and in all kinds of contexts.
 Let's say you set a text size to `18px`.
 Because `px` (ideally) represent a visual angle, you, the designer, have NO idea how physically tall that text is going to be, or how many hardware pixels it will occupy.
 But you _can_ have some degree of confidence that it will be _legible_ – and just as legible on a smartwatch on someone's wrist as it will be on a big-screen TV across a room.
 [The web is for everything](https://www.w3.org/Consortium/mission#principles), and this definition of its canonical, anchor unit – `px` – enables that.

 ## Density on the Web